anupam-sy/example-app/README.md

 ```

 ### Bootstrap Virtual Environment
-We will need to create a virtual environment (using python's default package "venv") and install all the dependencies
+We will need to create a virtual environment (using python's default package "venv") and install all the dependencies.
 ```
 python3 -m venv mycompany-app-venv # on Windows, use "python -m venv venv" instead source mycompany-app-venv/bin/activate # on Windows, use "venv\Scripts\activate" instead